Welcome to the official home page of the Charlotte InfraGard CyberCamp!

 Experts from the FBI, Cisco, Microsoft, Trusona, Abagnale & Associates, Dell Secure Works, Montreat College, Synders Lance, Coca Cola, Lockfale, PhishMe, CrowdStrike, FireEye, Optiv, Wells Fargo, Bank of America, PWC, Novant Health, Carolinas Healthcare, UNC Charlotte, CHAN Healthcare and other professional organizations provide security training, security tools training, forensics analysis, lock picking, puzzle box cracking, and hold a Capture-the-Flag competition.
 There are many surprises offered by our law enforcement partners at the FBI, so be on the lookout!

-The 2017 CyberCamp is the first year we are giving Raspberry Pi Zeros to the Campers with funds contributed by Frank Abagnale, Abagnale & Associates and Ori Eison, Trusona.
+The 2018 CyberCamp is the second year we are giving Raspberry Pi Zeros to the Campers with funds contributed by Frank Abagnale, Abagnale & Associates and Ori Eison, Trusona.
 We greatly appreciate the long-standing support of this CyberCamp!
 The Pi Zeros will be used by Campers to create projects that will help them learn how to code, develop applications and use cybersecurity tools.
 The Campers will get to keep their Raspberry Pi Zeros to help them stay engaged after the Cyber Camp.
 The Campers will receive hard-to-get extra points for the Pi Zero projects in Camp Competitions.

 Junior and Senior Counselors

 We love it when our Campers return to camp as Junior Counselors.
 Junior Counselors get to reengage their security skills, troubleshooting skills, collect valuable service hours, build their resumes while helping new campers navigate daily challenges.
-We get to hear about their education journeys into Cybersecurity and we always are ready to help them find employment opportunities as they grow into adults.
+We get to hear about their education journeys into cybersecurity and we always are ready to help them find employment opportunities as they grow into adults.

 At our 2017 Camp, we are fortunate to have Cisco Security Advisory Summer Interns to be CyberCamp Senior Counselors, who study at Universities around the country and have started being security professionals that are now joining the workforce.
 Their focus will be to help the Campers navigate advanced security tools and Raspberry Pi programming by being hands on with the Campers.
 We find having Senior Counselors who are nearer to the age of our Campers promotes a more open dialog and creates greater engagement in the projects being done and act as career mentors to the campers.